All Products

 Overview

-AliPlayerWidget is a high-performance video playback component designed for Flutter applications and is built on the ApsaraVideo Player SDK (flutter_aliplayer).
-It supports various playback scenarios, including video-on-demand (VOD), live streaming, list playback, and mini dramas.
-This component provides a rich set of features and highly flexible UI customization capabilities to meet the needs of various applications, such as those for education, entertainment, e-commerce, and mini dramas.
-For more information, see Flutter player with UI integration solution.
+AliPlayerWidget is a high-performance video playback component designed for Flutter applications, built on top of the ApsaraVideo Player SDK (flutter_aliplayer).
+It supports various playback scenarios, including video on demand (VOD), live streaming, list playback, and mini-dramas.
+Its rich feature set and flexible UI customization make it ideal for diverse applications such as education, entertainment, e-commerce, and mini-dramas.
+For more information, see Flutter Player UI Integration Solution.

-aliplayer_widget_example is a sample project built on the aliplayer_widget Flutter library.
-It is designed to help developers quickly understand how to integrate and use AliPlayerWidget in their projects.
+The aliplayer_widget_example is a sample project built with the aliplayer_widget Flutter library.
+It helps developers quickly understand how to integrate and use AliPlayerWidget in a real-world project.
 This project demonstrates how to set up and use short video list playback.

 Environment requirements